apache/lucene/lucene/MIGRATE.md

 offsets, making positional queries and highlighters possible for fields tokenized with this tokenizer.

 ## Migration from Lucene 9.9 to Lucene 9.10

-### OpenNLP dependency upgrade

-[Apache OpenNLP](https://opennlp.apache.org) 2.x opens the door to accessing various models via the ONNX runtime.
-To migrate you will need to update any deprecated OpenNLP methods that you may be using and be running on Java 17.

 ## Migration from Lucene 9.0 to Lucene 9.1